 Further information about this year's COD is available online, including links to

-- a tentative schedule of official activities,(1 page PDF)
+- a tentative schedule of official activities,(0 bytes)

-- information on how to register, and(1 page PDF)
+- information on how to register, and(0 bytes)

 - a listing of resolutions submitted to date.